gap-bite/godot-home-theme/README.md

 2. Open `Editor Settings -> Interface -> Theme` and choose the downloaded file in the `Custom Theme` field.
 You need to have `Advanced Settings` enabled to see it.
 3. Click `Save & Restart`.

-## Home theme settings
+## Settings

-Minimal theme supports all editor settings.
+Home theme supports all editor settings.
 My recommendations are:

 `Editor Settings -> Interface -> Theme`: